 Her goal is to lose as much weight as would make her feel confident in her body.

-This proposed client spends the most time on Instagram and Pinterest looking up ways to trim down
+This potential clients spend the most time on social networks like Instagram and Pinterest looking up ways to trim down

 Becky is a 23-28-years-old single American who stays in New York working as a business executive.